Your newborn crying at

 you have tried all you can to soothe her, are tired and exhausted

-yourself and simply cannot bring yourself to try and soothe her?
+simply cannot bring yourself to try and soothe her

-Then do try and find a friend or family member who can help you.
+Then you have to try and find a professional, or a friend or family member who can help you.

 the above advice to help improve how you feel and your newborn crying.